 The sad reality is that no one has offered a practical and comprehensive plan with timelines to end the city’s perennial flooding.
 The Odaw River is still choked.
 So are all the other receptacles for rainwater in the city.

 I’m starting to despair.
-As always, we complained, ranted and went back to sleep.
-Perhaps it is the shock and the years of neglect, but our anger, angst, and disappointment over the deaths seem to be fizzling out.
+As usual, we complained, ranted and went back to sleep.
+Perhaps it is the shock and the years of neglect, but our anger and disappointment over the deaths have fizzled out.
 We have returned to our usual ways of dealing with our government’s neglect – our ‘fa ma nyame’ ways.
 We have handed the deaths to God.

 Although I do not know my bible so well, I know God doesn’t perform foolish miracles.
 God will not come and demand accountability for the deaths.
 We can pray all want, the Odaw river will not magically become dredged.
 No amount of prayers or kindness to the displaced will keep us safe next time.

 Accra has been flooding since the 60s.
 The topography of the area makes it flood prone.
 So are many cities in the world.
 In most places, city authorities use innovative tools to manage water and keep residents safe.
 Not prayers.

 If these 200 deaths had happened anywhere else, the outrage would not have been on social media alone.
 The public rage would have compelled the government to do more than declare a three-day national mourning period for the dead.
 The Municipal Chief Executive, Oko Vanderpuije would have resigned or sacked by his bosses.